ChewKeanHo/AutomataCI/README.md

 AutomataCI license.
 The goal is to change and update it matching to your product license.

-Files inside `resources/licenses` shall be updated to match your product license as well.
-The `resources/licenses/LICENSE-EN.odt` file is a [LibreOffice](https://www.libreoffice.org/) writer file.
-You're free to use other document generator product as long as it can produce `resources/licenses/LICENSE-EN.pdf` that will be distributed in various ecosystem via packages.
+You should also update all files inside `src/licenses` matching your own project.
+The `src/licenses/LICENSE-EN.odt` file is a [LibreOffice](https://www.libreoffice.org/) Writer file.
+Hence, you're free to use other document generator product as long as it can produce `src/licenses/LICENSE-EN.pdf` for later packaging distribution use.

 ### Update Logo

-By default, the presented icons and banners are of AutomataCI inside `resources/icons/` directory generated from the materials in `resources/icons/principle-canvas` using [Inkscape](https://inkscape.org/) design software.
+By default, the presented icons and banners are of AutomataCI inside `src/icons/` directory generated from the materials in `src/icons/principle-canvas` using [Inkscape](https://inkscape.org/) design software.
 You're free to use other design software as long as it can generate the required output artifacts.

-Once you're done designing your product brand in `resources/icons/principle-canvas` directory, please generate an optimized and usable graphic artifacts as follow:
+Once you're done designing your product brand in `src/icons/principle-canvas` directory, please generate an optimized and usable graphic artifacts as follow:

-1. `resources/icons/icon.svg` - generic and widely-compatible icon file used
+1. `src/icons/icon.svg` - generic and widely-compatible icon file used
    everywhere.
-2. `resources/icons/icon-48x48.png` - PNG 48x48 icon file used in Linux system's
+2. `src/icons/icon-48x48.png` - PNG 48x48 icon file used in Linux system's
    icon and shortcuts.
-3. `resources/icons/icon-128x128.png` - PNG 48x48 icon file used in Linux
+3. `src/icons/icon-128x128.png` - PNG 48x48 icon file used in Linux system's
-   system's icon and shortcuts.
+   icon and shortcuts.
-4. `resources/icons/icon-1200x400.svg` - used in README.md or marketing
+4. `src/icons/icon-1200x400.svg` - used in README.md or marketing promotion.
-   promotion.